Reneator/github-godot-ci-test/README.md

 - Deploy to itch.io
 - provide different templates, which are pushing to different branches depending on your current branches etc.

-## FAQ

-### my build fails with "cannot find on path X

-The godot exports (export-windows etc.) are currently set up for projects where your game-project is located in the root of your repository.
-If not you would have to move into those before executing the ´godot -v --export´ command via `cd X` (X for the name of the folder)